15+ Standing Desk Exercises: Abs – Back – Legs | Wurf Board

-Stand with your feet about hip-width apart while on your Wurf Board.
-Slowly step off of the Wurf Board with one foot and then back on.
+Stand with your feet about hip-width apart while on a fitness board.
+Slowly step off the board with one foot and then back on.
 Step off with the other foot and then back on.
 Repeat this motion for 10-15 reps per foot.

 Straight Leg Heel Drives

-Hold onto the desk for stability and lift one leg straight back and return to the Wurf Board.
+Hold onto the desk for stability and lift one leg straight back and return to the board.
 Switch legs as you shift your weight back to the other foot.

 Lateral Leg Raises